Mandy8808/Implementation/README.md

 # Numerical Implementation:
 In this repository we present a set of Python modules, Jupyter and Mathematica notebook used to study the stability of scalar-compact objects.
-The numerical implementations and algorithms correspond to the results resport in the papers:
+The numerical implementations and algorithms correspond to the results reported in the papers:

 # [On the radial linear stability of nonrelativistic \ell-boson stars](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.084001)